ioneone/jfarm/logs/2-Introduction-to-Game-Development.md

 ## How to Make a Farming Game

 Continue reading this tutorial series to learn how to make a farming game.
 You can also check out [these video tutorials](https://www.youtube.com/watch?v=Tc4ijzjplZs).
 My tutorial series are basically Phaser 3 version of them.

+Edit: I decided to pivot my project from farm simulation to combat simulation.
+But still, the tutorial links are useful for game development in general.

 ## Useful Links